arats-io/zuffy/README.md

 # Extended Zig standard library

 Current Zig library do offer some extra functionality missing from official Zig STD.

 Work in progress...; If somewthing is not working, feel free to contribute or open a issue.

+Require zig version: **0.13.0**

 ## List of modules

 ### Bytes

 - [x] Buffer
 - [x] Utf8Buffer/StringBuilder

 ---

 ### Time and Time Zoneinfo

 - [x] Time as wrapper which is including the timezone
 - [x] Timezone

 #### Usage

 The Time struct do include machine timezone adjustments as an offset.

 Environment variable `TZ` can be used to calculate a time for a different timezone.

 ```
 export TZ='Europe/Tiraspol';